VanirLab/Vanir-API/README.md

 [WARNING]
--[] Dont mix allocators, It's possible for plugins to be linked against different memory alocators than your API.
+⋅⋅* Dont mix allocators, It's possible for plugins to be linked against different memory alocators than your API.

--[] Different implementations of STL classes such as std::vector may not be ABI compatible.
+⋅⋅* Different implementations of STL classes such as std::vector may not be ABI compatible.

--[]Use extern "c" link to avoid C++ ABI issues.
+⋅⋅* Use extern "c" link to avoid C++ ABI issues.